rfwlab/rfw/docs/ui/docs/guide/features.md

 Both application logic and templates live in Go modules.
 You can reuse existing packages, benefit from static types and leverage the standard toolchain.
-The `rfw-cli` command wraps common tasks like project scaffolding and building WebAssembly binaries.
+The `rfw` command wraps common tasks like project scaffolding and building WebAssembly binaries.

 ## Reactive stores